 7. say no more often

 You don't have to accept every invitation during Advent!
 Dare to refuse more often without a guilty conscience.
 A no to someone else is in most cases a yes to yourself.
 With distant acquaintances you do not even have to justify your refusal.
-With close people, honesty pays off.
-There's no shame in getting in over your head sometimes with the stress of Christmas get the better of you sometimes.
+With close people it pays off to honesty off.
+There's no shame in letting the stress of Christmas get the better of you sometimes.

 The right to cancel applies not only to invitations, but also to various tasks.
 You don't have to bake a cake for the Advent party at your children's school.
-A bought cake also tastes good.
-The colleagues want to drink a mulled wine at the Christmas market after work, but you'd rather go home?
-Then stand up for your needs.
+A store-bought cake tastes good, too.
+Your colleagues want to drink mulled wine at the Christmas market after work, but you'd rather go home?
+Then stand up for your Needs on.

 8. eating out